Understanding AI Tokens: The Building Blocks of AI Applications

 Tokens are small pieces of text that language models process.
 They aren’t exactly words – they’re smaller chunks that might be:

 Imagine language as a puzzle.
-Traditional computers might see each word as a single puzzle piece, but AI models break language down further into smaller, more manageable pieces called tokens.
+While traditional computers might see each word as a single puzzle piece, AI models break language down into smaller, more manageable pieces:

 For instance, when you say “uncomfortable,” an AI doesn’t see just one word.
 It might see “un” + “comfort” + “able” – three separate tokens that together form the complete meaning.
 Common words like “the” or “and” might be single tokens, while specialized terms like “photosynthesis” might be broken into multiple pieces.